 An awareness of the threats to your business is fundamental to good business strategy.
 Protecting your business and its interests is a requirement for success, so you should be knowledgeable when it comes to any threats that might jeopardise your business’s security.

-Outsourcing your IT services can pose a risk to the security of your business’s sensitive data, including financial records, customer database and employee database.
-The best practice for navigating this issue is ensuring that the provider you employ has a set of security measures in place that will protect your data when it is being sent, stored and transferred.
+Outsourcing your IT services can also pose a risk to the security of your business’s sensitive data, including financial records, customer database and employee database.
+The best practice for navigating this issue is to make sure that the provider you employ has a set of security measures in place that will protect your data when it is being sent, stored and transferred.
 If they use remote servers, making sure that encryption technology is used, and if they’re an offshore provider, researching the local intellectual property laws is also required in order to ensure that your sensitive data is being protected.

 Is your business currently secure?